Linking Rings by Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, Jay Sankey, and Pop Haydn

 Timeless appeal with strong audience reactions

-Highly visual and angle-proof in many routines
+Highly visual and angle-proof in many versions

 Cons